lucaswayneray/lucas-ray-portfolio/ibm-scrum-master/notes.md

 ### Important Scrum Concepts

+**Knowledge Check: Product Backlog Refinement**

+* The **Product Owner** is responsible for reviewing and updating the **Product Backlog** to ensure all **User Stories are ready** for the next Sprint.
+* This formal process is called **Refinement**.
+* While the Scrum Master may facilitate refinement meetings, the Product Owner owns the backlog content and its prioritization.

+**Knowledge Check: Definition of Done**

+* The term generally used in Scrum to describe an increment that was completed as planned and accepted by a customer is **Done**.
+* "Done" means that the increment meets the team's **Definition of Done**, which includes all agreed-upon criteria such as coding, testing, documentation, and stakeholder acceptance.
+* Terms like "finished," "complete," or "satisfied" are not formally recognized in Scrum and lack the rigor of a clearly defined "Done."

+**Knowledge Check: Product Backlog Responsibility**

+* The Scrum Master assists in ensuring the Product Backlog is accurate and that all User Stories are ready for the Sprint.

+* However, the **Product Owner** has the **primary responsibility** to ensure the Product Backlog is complete, prioritized, and refined.

+* The Product Owner owns the backlog content, defines acceptance criteria, and ensures that stories are well-prepared for implementation.

+* The Scrum Master supports this process through facilitation and coaching but is not the owner of the backlog.

+* **Minimum Viable Product (MVP):** basic version that satisfies user story acceptance criteria

+* **Increment:** usable product outcome from a sprint

+* **Definition of Done:** all criteria met and accepted by the customer

+* **Empirical Process Control:**

+  * **Transparency:** all relevant info is visible to stakeholders
+  * **Inspection:** info is reviewed via boards, charts, and demos
+  * **Adaptation:** changes are made based on feedback and insights

 **Knowledge Check: Definition of Done**

 * The term generally used in Scrum to describe an increment that was completed as planned and accepted by a customer is **Done**.